hackbinghamton/CloudComputingWorkshop/EC2/SpinningUpAndShuttingDown.md

 &nbsp;

 ### Step 3: Launching the Instance
 On the review page, you can see all of the details of your EC2 instance.
-Here you should double check that you chose the correct AMI and Instance Type, as you could potentially be charged otherwise.
+Here you should double check that you chose the correct AMI and Instance Type, as **you could potentially be charged otherwise**.

 - **Once you're ready, click the blue "Launch" button.**